Python-Markdown/markdown/docs/extensions/api.md

 It is an excellent for adding new syntax tags.
 Inline processor code is often quite short.

-In version 3.0, a new, more flexible inline processor was added, `markdown.inlinepatterns.InlineProcessor`.
-The original inline processors, which inherit from `markdown.inlinepatterns.Pattern` or one of its children are still supported, though users are encouraged to migrate.

-#### Comparing the new `InlineProcessor` to the older `Patterns`

-The new `InlineProcessor` provides two major enhancements to `Patterns`:

-1. Patterns no longer need to match the entire block, so patterns no longer start with `r'^(.*?)'` and end with `r'(.*?)%'`.
-This runs faster.
-    The returned [match object][] will only contain what is explicitly matched in the pattern, and extension pattern groups now start with `m.group(1)`.

-2. The `handleMatch` method now takes an additional input called `data`, which is the entire block under analysis, not just what is matched with the specified pattern.
-The method now returns the element *and* the indexes relative to `data` that the return element is replacing (usually `m.start(0)` and `m.end(0)`).
-If the boundaries are returned as `None`, it is assumed that the match did not take place, and nothing will be altered in `data`.

-    This allows handling of more complex constructs than regular expressions can handle, e.g., matching nested brackets, and explicit control of the span "consumed" by the processor.

-#### Inline Processor

 Inline processors should inherit from `InlineProcessor`.
 They are passed a pattern string on initialization and implement a `handleMatch` method.